gillajay/dss2021/README.md

 which can be installed via `pip install <package name>` in terminal if not already installed.

-5) For path (b): the binder link for Lab Activity 1 is: here.
+5) For path (b): the binder link for Lab Activity 1 will be provided in the Slack channel.

 **Lab Activity 1 Overview**
 1) Lab Activity 1 consists of ccd data reduction and photometric calibration exercises.